imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 It is worth noting, that we neglect to check the impact of the size of the second `pc_destination` argument of `JUMP` and `JUMPI` OPCODEs on purpose.
 It would be quite unfeasible to compose programs which actually execute as expected, fit into the framework of our measurement method and explore the dynamics of this argument.
 At the same time we find it unlikely for this argument to play a role in the cost of execution of this OPCODE.

+For the implementation of the `measure_arguments` estimation scripts [see here](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/analysis/measure_arguments.Rmd)

 ### Measurement setup and environments